Associate Degree in Public Health (specialisation)

 Discover a rewarding career in health promotion or environmental health and make a difference in the community with the Associate Degree of Public Health.
 Tailor your studies and prepare yourself for a career in public health with the Associate Degree of Public Health (Specialisation).
 Benefit from the support of experienced public health lecturers and authentic assessments to graduate work-ready.

-In this course you will develop a broad understanding of evidence-based strategies to address a range of health risks and achieve higher standards of health.
+In this course, you will develop a broad understanding of evidence-based strategies to address a range of health risks and achieve higher standards of health.
 Your study emphasises participation, prevention and partnership with the community.
 Your core units introduce you to foundations of health, the environment, chronic disease and public health interventions.
-And, you'll have the option to choose a major in health promotion, environmental health or public health nutrition.
+And, you'll have the option to choose a health promotion or environmental health major.

 Health promotion major

-This major sees you gain skills and knowledge of health promotion activities.
-You'll study topics such as drugs in society, health promotion strategies, indigenous studies and community needs assessment.
+This major will help you gain skills and knowledge of health promotion activities.
+You'll study topics such as drugs in society, health promotion concepts, community needs assessment, healthy lifestyles and food, nutrition and health.

 Environmental health major

 You'll learn to monitor environmental health issues.
 This includes assisting in conflict resolution between agencies, regulated parties and the communities.
-Your study topics in microbiology, food safety, environmental science, law and communicable disease control.
+Your study topics in microbiology, food safety, environmental toxicology, environmental health law and modern environmental issues.

 As a graduate, you'll have relevant skills and knowledge to work in emerging roles in non-traditional public health areas.
 Your training also prepares you for technical and project support positions.
 These positions may be within government, non-government and private industry.

-You will also have the option to continue your studies and complete the Bachelor of Public Health (Specialisation), allowing to further enhance your future career prospects.
+You will also have the option to continue your studies and complete the Bachelor of Public Health (Specialisation), allowing you to enhance your future career prospects further.

 Career Opportunities